thebugcreator/canvas-challenge/README.txt

  - Open command prompt (Windows) or other command-line interfaces that support initiating Java.
 It depends on the system you are using for running this application.
  - Choose the project directory.
- - There is a jar file named "CryptoCanvasChallenge.main.jar" in the chosen directory.
+ - There is a jar file named "CanvasChallenge.jar" in the chosen directory.
- - Ask Java to run the jar file: "java -jar CryptoCanvasChallenge.main.jar" do not forget to press Enter :D
+ - Ask Java to run the jar file: "java -jar CanvasChallenge.jar" do not forget to press Enter :D
  - The application is now running, you can start typing commands to work with it.